submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 For any other errors, capture the information and raise a new [issue](https://github.com/submariner-io/lighthouse/issues)

 If there's no error, then check if the Lighthouse CoreDNS server is configured correctly.
-Run `kubectl describe configmap submariner-lighthouse-coredns` and make sure it has following configuration:
+Run `kubectl -n submariner-operator describe configmap submariner-lighthouse-coredns` and make sure it has following configuration:

 ```text
     clusterset.local:53 {